-The Medical Quality Assurance Committee shall consist of the QA physician liaisons from each clinical department, a nursing QA liaison as well as representatives from other professional services, including but not limited to social service, nutritional service, risk management, patient relations, medical care review and the medical staff services department.
+The Medical Quality Assurance Committee shall consist of the QA physician liaisons from each clinical department, a nursing QA liaison as well as representatives from other professional services, including but not limited to social service, nutritional service, risk management, patient relations, and medical care review.
 Ex-officio members shall include the chief operating officer and the CMO.
 The CMO or designee shall chair the committee.